ammoseek/asblog/src/posts/02-12-2020-why-new-ammoseek/index.md

 ### New Features

-We've made a few posts discussing some of the new features we've implemented on the new site that does not exist on the old.
+We've made a few posts discussing some of the new features we've implemented on the new site that do not exist on the old.
 Here they are:

 - [New Default: Search By Caliber](/posts/default-search-by-caliber) - The default search form is simpler, allowing you to type in *any* caliber, regardless of type, and quickly get results for the chosen caliber.
 - [Compact Results Mode](/posts/ammoseek-feature-compact-results) - On desktop browsers, toggle the results so they are less sparsely spaced, similar to the classic site format.
 - [Custom Color Themes](/posts/ammoseek-feature-color-themes) - Choose a new color theme for your preferred look/feel.
-We're taking requests for implementing additional color schemes here.
+If you have any specific suggestions for additional color themes, please let us know.

 In addition to the above, we haven't yet created articles about the following new features:

-- **Searching by a range of grains** is now available for types that have 'gains' as a valid attribute (non-shotgun ammo and bullet).
+- **Searching by a range of grains** is now available for types that have 'grains' as a valid attribute (non-shotgun ammo and bullets).
 - **Filtering caliber & mfg with auto-completion** in the search form selections, to quickly find your choice in the long long list of options.
 - Additional account setting customizations, such as **being able to choose and save your preferences** for compact results mode, default search form type, color themes, and more.
 Open your Account Settings from your user menu in the upper right part of the browser window.
 If you're logged in, it will display your name.
 If not, it will display "Sign In / Sign Up".
 As you might expect, updating your account settings requires a free registered account.

 ###Coming Soon

-Please stay tuned as we have plans to continue adding new features and improving the site going forward.
-In fact here are a few things we are planning based on the feedback we received thus far:
+Please stay tuned as we have plans to continue adding new features and improving the site.
+Here are a few things we are planning based on the feedback we received thus far:

 1. **A new modify search form for desktop browsers** that is more like the classic site - putting it right at the top of the results page instead of having it "hiding" as a side-menu popout.
 2. **A new modify search experience for mobile** - improving the current behavior of the modify search side-menu on mobile devices both in form and function.